gtaxay/TextToSpeech/README.md

 ---

+## Services Used

+- **Amazon Polly** – Turns text into realistic speech
+- **AWS S3** – Stores the audio files
+- **AWS Lambda** – Runs the code serverlessly
+- **AWS IAM** – Handles secure permissions

+---

 ## How It Works

-1. The Lambda function receives an event containing a `text` field.
+1. You send a request to the Lambda function with a `text` field.
-2. Amazon Polly converts the text into an `.mp3` audio stream.
+2. Polly takes the text and generates an `.mp3` audio stream.
-3. The audio stream is uploaded to a specified S3 bucket (`polly-translate-storage`) using the AWS SDK's streaming utility.
+3. The audio stream is uploaded directly to your S3 bucket (`polly-translate-storage`).
-4. A success response is returned with the filename of the uploaded audio.
+4. Lambda returns the filename of the audio file so you can grab it from S3.

 ---